balena-io/balena-cli-masterclass/README.md

 ### 3. Pushing Code to a Device

-Once a fleet has been created, we want to be able to push code to it.
+Once a fleet has been created, we want to be able to push a release to it.
 There are a couple of ways to do this, but the most common is that of using `balena push`.
 See the [balena push](https://www.balena.io/docs/learn/deploy/deployment/#balena-push) docs to learn more about the command.
 Alternatively, you can use legacy method of pushing code via `git push`.
 You